coderqianlq/spring-cloud-learning/README.md

 - [x] Add the detailed usage of hystrix with turbine.
 - [x] Update Spring Boot to 2.x and both Spring Cloud to Greenwich.
 - [x] Add Spring Boot admin dashboard.
+- [ ] Use Spring Cloud Gateway replaces zuul as service gateway.

 ## Collaborators